Buddha Birthday – How & Why Do We Celebrate Buddha Birthday | Purnima | Jayanti?

 Later, he admonished the other monks: “Monks, you have no mother or father to take care of you, if you do not care for each other, Who will take care of you?
 He who serves the sick and suffering serves me.
 After many of these cycles, if a person releases their attachment to desire and self, he can achieve Nirvana.
 This is a state of freedom and freedom from suffering.

-The three trainings or practices.
+The three pieces of training or practices.

 These three consist of: